 Foundation for Economic Education

-FEE was the first modern think tank established in the United States specifically to promote, research and promulgate free market and libertarian ideas.
+Founded in 1946, FEE was the first modern think tank established in the United States specifically to promote, research and promulgate free market and libertarian ideas.
 It continues to do so through its monthly magazine, The Freeman, as well as through pamphlets, lectures, and academic sponsorship.
 It also publishes reprints of classic libertarian texts, and arranges seminars for American public figures.
+"Additionally, FEE supports and connects our alumni through the FEE Alumni Network, provides professional development opportunities through internships and networking, and recognizes our most extraordinary alumni leaders with the annual Leonard E. Read Distinguished Alumni Award."

 FEE was founded in 1946 by Leonard Read, general manager of the Los Angeles Chamber of Commerce, for whom "the free-enterprise philosophy had already become almost a religion".
 FEE's initial officers included Read as president, Henry Hazlitt as vice-president, and B.F.
 Goodrich chairman David Goodrich as chairman.